shuidi-l/snell-server-docker/README.md

 - **IPv6**: Only written to config if `IPv6` environment variable is set
 - **OBFS**: Only written to config if `OBFS` environment variable is set
 - **OBFS_HOST**: Only written to config if `OBFS=http` and `OBFS_HOST` is set
+- **Existing config file**: If `snell-server.conf` already exists (e.g., mounted via volume), it will be used as-is and the script will skip generating a new one

 ## Build the Image